nagmakhan/FOSSEE_SPtoolbox_Testing/seqperiod/README.md

 (2)Checking with 2 inputs

-Result--> Error message correct but number incorrect (should be 77 but is 58).
-But this case not explicitly handled in code.
+Result--> FAIL-No error message displayed.
+This case not explicitly handled in code.

 (3)More than 4 output arguments

-Result--> FAIL- Can't handle exception,no error message
+Result--> FAIL-No error message displayed.
+This case not explicitly handled in code.

 **************************************************************************************************************************
 TEST 2-Testing with various inputs for correct outputs